Move the Body Quiet the Mind

 Welcome to Mind Body Movement with Christine, connecting the mind to the body through tai chi, qigong and mindfulness.

 Explore the concepts of ease, stillness, purpose and the deep awareness of mind and body.
 Tai chi and qigong are low impact movements which can improve physical health, balance, coordination and flexibility, all while providing stress reduction and mindful relaxation to your being.
+Based in ancient Chinese healing arts, tai chi, qigong and mindfulness can be performed at any age and ability, making it an ideal exercise for every stage of life.

 Offering weekly classes, special events, and meaningful workshops.